 Installation of works by Christopher Wool and Jeff Koons in The Broad’s third-floor galleries; photo by Bruce Damonte, courtesy of The Broad and Diller Scofidio + Renfro

-The Broad museum’s lobby with escalator; photo by Iwan Baan, courtesy of The Broad and Diller Scofidio + Renfro
+The Broad Museum’s lobby with escalator; photo by Iwan Baan, courtesy of The Broad and Diller Scofidio + Renfro

 Visitors at The Broad’s collection storage viewing windows; photo by Iwan Baan, courtesy of The Broad and Diller Scofidio + Renfro

 The sections that compose the exhibition create an ideal itinerary beginning in the ’50s and going up to the present day.
-Chronological galleries featuring works by various artists alternate with galleries dedicated to a single artist, like Andy Warhol and Cy Twombly, and large “immersive” artworks such as Yayoi Kusama’s “Infinity Mirrored Room” and a 82-foot-long painting by Takashi Murakami.
+Chronological galleries featuring works by various artists alternate with galleries dedicated to a single artist, like Andy Warhol and Cy Twombly, and large “immersive” artworks such as Yayoi Kusama’s “Infinity Mirrored Room” and an 82-foot-long painting by Takashi Murakami.

-The Broad museum’s third-floor galleries with skylights and interior veil; photo by Iwan Baan, courtesy of The Broad and Diller Scofidio + Renfro
+The Broad Museum’s third-floor galleries with skylights and interior veil; photo by Iwan Baan, courtesy of The Broad and Diller Scofidio + Renfro

-Installation of works by Neo Rauch, Robert Longo and Mark Bradford in The Broad’s first-floor galleries; photo by Bruce Damonte, courtesy of The Broad and Diller Scofidio + Renfro
+Installation of works by Neo Rauch, Robert Longo, and Mark Bradford in The Broad’s first-floor galleries; photo by Bruce Damonte, courtesy of The Broad and Diller Scofidio + Renfro

-Works on view include paintings, sculptures, installations and photographs by artists such as Jasper Johns, Robert Rauschenberg, Cy Twombly, Roy Lichtenstein, Ed Ruscha, Andy Warhol, Jean-Michel Basquiat, Cindy Sherman, Sherrie Levine, Jack Goldstein, Glenn Ligon, Andreas Gursky, Yayoi Kusama, Takashi Murakami, among others.
+Works on view include paintings, sculptures, installations, and photographs by artists such as Jasper Johns, Robert Rauschenberg, Cy Twombly, Roy Lichtenstein, Ed Ruscha, Andy Warhol, Jean-Michel Basquiat, Cindy Sherman, Sherrie Levine, Jack Goldstein, Glenn Ligon, Andreas Gursky, Yayoi Kusama, Takashi Murakami, among others.

 Jasper Johns, Flag, 1967, encaustic and collage on canvas (three panels), 33 1/2 x 56 1/4 in., Art © Jasper Johns/Licensed by VAGA, New York, NY